 When I plan a Paris vacation I always look on ways to save.
 To make my Paris vacation affordable I planned my trip during off seasons and looked for the best rates.

 Tips for a Paris Vacation on a Budget

 It's actually pretty easy to look for good rates nowadays.
 Google has made traveling so much easier than ever before.
 Here are my tricks and tips of traveling on a budget for a Paris vacation.

 Flights - Paris Vacation

-When we decided to go to France for a Paris vacation, I kept checking flight for a discount for airfare.
+When we decided to go to France for a Paris vacation, I kept checking flight for a discount on airfare.
 The cheapest time to fly, I found, is end of September to October or April to May.
 Then I started looking for dates that gave me that best price.
 I use Google Flight to find good flights.
 I use to have apps and websites that I looked at from time to time but I find Google Flight are the best.
-This is a big expense if you don’t get a good deal.
+This is a big expense if you don't get a good deal.

 Hotels - Paris Vacation

 The second thing that I start looking for are deals on Hotels or AirBNB.
 If you don't know the area and have never been to Europe I recommend that you pick a hotel.
 That way you can get assistants when you need a little help.
 AirBNB had the best deals for us this time around

 When going to Europe I usually do all my exchange at my bank.
 I have everything done a week before my trip and just pick up the money at the bank.
 I never have it mailed to the house in case something goes wrong with the mail.